How to Hike Cadini di Misurina: Complete Trail Guide (2026)

 When to Visit Cadini di Misurina

-Mid-June to early July, and mid-September to early October are the ideal times.
-Summer brings wildflowers and green valleys down below, while September into October gives you that crisp air and (usually) less crowds.
+Mid-June to early July and mid-September to early October are the sweet spots.
+June brings wildflowers and fresh green in the valleys below.
+September into October means fewer crowds, cooler air, and that golden late-season light.

 Best Times of Day